xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ## Make/Model/Year Addon Installation and Set-Up

 To install the addon follow the steps described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
-Once the module is installed and enabled, go to the module settings page to configure it.
+Once the addon has been installed and enabled, go to the addon settings page to configure it.

 ![installed.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/installed.png)